-The Second Edition of the Military Edition will be offered for sale on Veterans Day (November 11th, 2020) at 12:00 pm Mountain Time.
-Sign up for our VIP Early Access list, and you will receive an email a few hours ahead of everyone else, giving you exclusive access to pre-order the watch.
-The First Edition sold out in under 8 hours!
+The Third Edition of the Military Edition will be offered for sale on Veterans Day (November 11th, 2021) at 12:00 pm Mountain Time.
+They go quickly, so don't miss out!
+Sign up for the waiting list now!

 The Military Edition is 49mm in diameter and 58mm lug to lug.
 The strap is 24mm, tapered to 22mm.
 The straps have been sized to fit any wrist between 6.5 and 8.5 inches (one size fits all).

 The Military Edition will be exclusively available on Veterans Day each year.
 We do not know how many antique pocket watches we can find in the future, so subsequent sets may have fewer pieces available and will likely sell at a higher price.